Relax, if you are thinking you are ab-normal reading this article about eating like a ‘normal‘ person, you’re probably pretty normal.

 While you may have thought ‘normal’ meant being at peace and easy going around food, now you know better.
 Now you know that today’s ‘traditional normal’ means disordered eating and guilt.

 In this post, that’s what I mean by eating like a normal person.
-I mean when eating intuitively is your nature and it’s working for you.
+When eating intuitively is your nature and it’s working for you.

 I know this back and forth over the word ‘normal’ can be a bit confusing.
-I hope you see how I’m illustrating that what’s actually normal is disordered, and that by creating flexibility around food and having less rules, we can change to have a new ‘normal’.
+What’s actually normal is disordered, and that by creating flexibility around food and having less rules, we can change to have a new ‘normal’.

 But this new ‘normal’ comes at a cost.
 You have to be open to admitting and seeing that the rigid rules we call ‘common sense’ and consider normal, are actually preventing you from being at peace with food.